qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 - Inspection: Explicit execution state is easier to inspect and display  (the machine code can be optimized, and it's platform-depenent, so machine code execution position and runtime stack are harder to inspect and manipulate than explicit data)
 - Serialization: Explicit execution state can be serialized and deserialized, thus be stored to database and sent across network.
 (Example: Restate)
 - Suspension: Explicit execution state allows temporarily suspending execution and resume it later.
-Suspending thread is harder (to avoid suspending the whole process, you need to run it in a separate thread) and less efficient (current OS is not optimized for one million threads).
-(Turning execution state as data.
-It's related to mutation-data duality)
+Suspending thread is harder and less efficient [^suspending_thread].
 - Modification: Explicit execution state can be modified.
 It makes cancellation and rollback easier.
 (Modifying execution stack and execution state is harder, and it's not supported by many mainstream languages.)
 - Forking: Allows forking control flow, which can be useful in some kinds of simulations.

+[^suspending_thread]: It's possible to use separate threads for suspendable compuatation.
+However, OS threads are expensive and context switch is expensive.
+Manually-implemented state machine is faster.

 The distinction between computation and execution state is blurry.
 A closure can capture data.
 An execution state can be seen as a **continuation**, which is also a computation.

-### Algebraic effect and continuation
+### Algebraic effect and delimited continuation

 **Algebraic effect**: An effect handler executes some code in a scope.
 Some code is executed under an effect handler.
 When it performs an effect, the control flow jumps to the effect handler, and the execution state (**delimited continuation**) up to the effect handler's scope is also saved.
 The effect handler can then resume using the execution state.
 [A simple introduction to Algebraic effects](https://overreacted.io/algebraic-effects-for-the-rest-of-us/)